 How does Ivy correct an estimation?

-When your gross energy consumption data becomes available, Ivy calculates a correction called a “True-Up” and applies this to a future bill either as a credit for overestimating or as a debit for underestimating your consumption.
+When your energy consumption data becomes available, Ivy calculates a correction called a “True-Up” and applies this to a future bill either as a credit (if we overestimated your usage) or a debit (if we underestimated it).

 The True-Up process ensures your bill always reflects your actual energy usage, so you’re never over or undercharged in the long term.